Home > More information

 There is no official definition for the dam rearing method yet.
-For mu-ka.ch, dam rearing means that all calves can suckle from their mother twice a day for a minimum of one month and can spend time with her.
+For mu-ka.ch, dam rearing means that all calves can suckle from their mother twice a day for a minimum of three months and can spend time with her.
 Our approach should not be confused with the foster mother cow approach, where the newly born calves are separated from their mother and fed by another cow, the foster cow.
 We are also not referring to the suckler cow husbandry applied in the meat industry.
 These calves stay with their mothers without the mothers being milked.

 Dam rearing methods are a topic abroad as well

 In Germany there exists a designated list of farms that apply the dam rearing method.
 However, that list does not exclusively include farms applying the dam rearing method but farms applying foster cows husbandry as well.
 This is specified in the description: Link